-The Gentlemen of that Country, are oblig'd to be very cautious in carrying even with the Ecclesiafticks, in respect of the good or harm that the good Fathers can indirectly throw in their way.
-The Bishop and the Jesuits have such an influence over the Governours General, as is sufficient to procure places to the Children of the Noblemen or Gentlemen that are devoted to their Service, or to obtain the Licences that I spoke of in my eighth Letter.
-'Tis likewise in their power to serve the Daughters of fuch Gentlemen, by finding 'em agreeable and rich Husbands.
-The meanest Curates must be manag'd cautiously, for they can either serve or disserve the Gentlemen, in whose Seignories they are no more than Missionaries, there being no fix'd Cures in Canada, which indeed is a grievance that ought to be redress'd.
-The Officers of the Army are likewise oblig'd to keep up a good correspondence with the Ecclesiasticks, for without that 'tis impossible for 'em to keep their ground.
-They must not only take care that their own conduct be regular; but likewise look after that of the Soldiers, by preventing the Disorders they might commit in their Quarters.
+The Gentlemen of that Country are oblig'd to be very cautious in carrying even with the Ecclesiafticks, in respect of the Good or Harm that the good Fathers can indirectly throw in their Way.
+Bishop and the Jesuits have such an Influence over the Governors General, as is fufficient to procure Places to the Children of the Noblemen or Gentlemen that are devoted to their Service, or to obtain the Licences that I spoke of in my eighth Letter.
+'Tis likewise in their Power to serve the Daughters of fuch Gentlemen, by finding 'em agreeable and rich Husbands.
+The meanest Curates must be manag'd cautiously, for they can either serve or differve the Gentlemen in whose Seigniories they are no more than Missionaries, there being no fix'd Cures in Canada, which indeed is a Grievance that ought to be redress'd.
+The Officers of the Army are likewise oblig'd to keep up a good Correspondence with the Ecclefiasticks, for without that 'tis impossible for 'em to keep their Ground.
+They must not only take Care that their own Conduct be regular, but likewise look after that of the Soldiers, by preventing the Disorders they might commit in their Quarters.